xav-ie/transitive-type-check/README.md

 This is transitive types being elided silently!
 Very sad. 😞

-4. Now, run this in a POSIX shell:
+4. Now, run this to run the checker:

 ```bash
 (cd test-lib && check-transitive-types)